jeffski13/jeffDotSki/README.md

 A portable version of pokeperu is available [here](https://s3.us-east-2.amazonaws.com/jeff.ski/pokeperu/pokeperuproject.zip).
 Download the zip, uncompress,  and in the terminal run `npm install`, `npm start`.

-To create this portable version, remove the following folders:
+To create this portable version, delete the following folders:

 - [aboutMe](./app/aboutMe)
 - [footerBarski](./app/infra/footerBarski)